zer0mode/CS-MI/roza-MDD/README.md

 #### Importing data in database

 Once the raw data is restructured it can be imported in database.
-If database is ready the importation can be launched with the [db_rozana script].
+If the database is ready the importation can be launched with the [db_rozana script].
+Refer to the [configuration description](#configuration-file-description) to set the connection credentials.

+Restructured data is located in folder **`./data/rozana_integ_<date>`**.
+User will be prompted to select the dataset's source folder before storing it to db.

 Keep the script in the same location with the config file and the [integrator](#running-the-integration-script).

 **Important**

 + _Database contents_
-Importing a table without existing foreing keys will not be possible.
-For example, new 'measure' data can be imported if the corresponding `core` and `parameter` keys exist.
-Analogically for `lithologic` data importation, `core` and `facies` keys have to be present in the database.
+Importing a table without existing foreign keys will not be possible.
+For example, new _'measure'_ data can be imported if the corresponding values for `core` and `parameter` keys exist.
+Analogically for _'lithologic'_ data importation, `core` and `facies` keys have to be present in the database.

 [Configuration file]:https://github.com/zer0mode/CS-repo/blob/master/roza-MDD/dbdetails.json